peterbull/bodhi-cast/README.md

 ### Redis

-- **Dual Purpose:** Enhances performance and reliability by serving as:
+- **Multi Purpose:** Enhances performance and reliability by serving as:
   - A messaging system for Airflow's Celery executor, ensuring efficient task management
   - A cache for the backend API, reducing database load by storing frequently accessed query results
+  - A cache for current weather data streaming from Kafka

 ### Airflow

-- **Data Pipeline Orchestration:** Airflow is key for:
+- **Data Pipeline Orchestration:**

   - Managing complex workflows with precision
-  - Offering exceptional control, fault tolerance, and transparency
+  - Offering control, fault tolerance, and transparency

-- **Learning Curve vs. Long-Term Benefits:**

-  - While challenging at first, its value in maintaining an efficient, reliable data pipeline is unmatched

 - **Adaptability:**
   - Ensures Bodhi-Cast's data handling evolves without losing robustness or adaptability

 ### Kafka

-- **Initial Perception vs. Strategic Value:**

-  - May appear oversized for current needs, like managing swell data URLs
-  - Its real potential lies in future expansion, particularly for streaming weather data

 - **Framework for Real-Time Data:**

-  - Kafka's architecture is crucial for handling and processing real-time data streams effectively
+  - Kafka's architecture is crucial for handling and processing real-time data streams

 - **Future-Proofing Bodhi-Cast:**
-  - Prepares the app for scalable growth and real-time data integration, meeting evolving surf forecasting needs
+  - Prepares the app for scalable growth and further real-time data integration

 ## Contributing